-- 3. The insurer or self-insurer claims office must provide the date of first payment of income benefits. - a.
+3. The insurer must fill in the date of first payment of income benefits.

+- a.
 The first payment of income benefits is due on the 21st day after the employer has knowledge of the injury or death, on which day all income benefits then due shall be paid.
 Thereafter, income benefits shall be due and payable in weekly installments. - b.
-Weekly payments are considered paid when due when mailed from within the state of Georgia to the address specified by the employee or to the address of record according to the Board.
+Weekly payments are considered paid when due when mailed from within the State of Georgia to the address specified by the employee or to the address of record according to the Board.
 Payments may also be made by electronic transfer of funds by agreement of the parties.
-Such payment will be considered to be paid when due at the time they are made by electronic funds transfer to an account specified by the employee.
-Payments by electronic funds transfer shall be considered to be made at the time the payer initiates an ACH electronic funds transfer with its financial institution.
-See Board Rule 221(a).

-- c.
-Payments mailed from outside the State of Georgia are considered paid when due when mailed no later than three (3) days prior to the due date to the address specified by the employee or the address of record according to the Board. - d.
+Such payment will be considered to be paid when due at the time they are made by electronic funds transfer to an account specified by the employee. - c.
+Payments mailed from outside the State of Georgia are considered paid when due when mailed no later than three days prior to the due date to the address specified by the employee or the address of record according to the Board.
+Payments may also be made by electronic transfer of funds by agreement of the parties.
+Such payment will be considered to be paid when due at the time they are made by electronic funds transfer to an account specified by the employee. - d.
 If income benefits due without an award are not paid when due, a 15% penalty must be paid at the same time.
 The penalty is in addition to the accrued benefits. - 4.
-The insurer or self-insurer's claims office must show the amount of compensation, or the date salary was paid, and the amount of any late payment penalty paid at the time of the first payment.
+The insurer must show the amount of compensation or the date salary was paid and the amount of any late payment penalty paid at the time of the first payment.
 Also, indicate whether or not the claim was previously medical only. - 5.
 Indicate the type of weekly income benefits paid. - a.
-Temporary total disability (O.C.G.A. § 34-9-261). - b.
-Temporary partial disability (O.C.G.A. § 34-9-262). - c.
-Permanent partial disability (include disability rating, part of body, number of weeks, and attach a copy of the medical report establishing the rating (O.C.G.A. § 34-9-263). - d.
-After first filing a Form WC-1 with the Board, weekly death (dependency) benefits must be commenced on Form WC-2a (see Chapter 2). - 6.
+Temporary total disability (O.C.G.A. §34-9-261). - b.
+Temporary partial disability (O.C.G.A. §34-9-262). - c.
+Permanent partial disability (include disability rating, part of body, number of weeks, and attach a copy of the medical report establishing the rating (O.C.G.A. §34-9-263). - d.
+Weekly death benefits must be commenced on Form WC-2a (see Chapter 2). - 6.
 The date of suspension must be shown when it is known that the employee has returned to work without restrictions.
-All other suspensions require the filing of Form WC-2 with the Board, the employee, and all counsel of record.